Ianodad/Fashion-Assignment-1/READMe.md

 # Fashion website
-This is a replica of a website
+This is a replica of a fashion website